 The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate and that Town contributions will be made at rates equal to the difference between actuarially determined contribution rates and the member rate.
 Based on those assumptions, the pension plan's projected fiduciary net position will be sufficient to cover projected benefit payments and administrative expenses indefinitely.
 Therefore, the long-term expected rate of return on pension plan investments was used to discount plan liabilities.

 9. Changes in the net pension liability

-The Town's net pension liability (asset) was measured at June 30, 2021, and the total pension liability (asset) used to calculate the net pension liability was determined by an actuarial valuation as of June 30, 2021.
-The changes in net pension liability (asset) were as follows:
+The Town's net pension liability was measured at June 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as follows: